Sweefties/tvOS9-AlamofireOnTvOS/README.md

 Tested on tvOS 9.0 Simulator, Apple Tv Developer Kit.

+## Important

+- this is the XCode 8 / Swift 3 updated project.
+- to launch the project, open the `tvOS9-AlamofireOnTvOS.xcworkspace`

 ## Alamofire - tvOS

 - You can get the lastlibrary version from Alamofire `master` Branch here [Alamofire](https://github.com/Alamofire/Alamofire/)